netgen/ibexa-search-extra/docs/reference/page_indexing.rst

 the page when one of the participating Content item updates.
 For that reason, you should to set up periodic reindexing of the pages using the provided command.

-Since scraping might not be performant of successful in all cases, you are advised to use asynchronous indexing feature also provided by ``netgen/ibexa-search-extra``.
+Since scraping might not be performant of successful in all cases, you should consider using asynchronous indexing feature also provided by ``netgen/ibexa-search-extra``.

 Command
 -------